 - Hair loss and irritating rashes

 Mold is dangerous, and if you don’t take proper precautions, it can cause severe eye and skin irritation.
 Long-term exposure to black mold can cause allergic reactions, and infections can develop in more severe cases.
-In addition, children and people with a weak immune system are at greater risk of developing mold-related health problems.
+In addition, children and people with weak immune systems are at greater risk of developing mold-related health problems.

 Black Mold Smells like Must and Mildew

-Small areas of molds are often concealed behind wallboard and never really “breakthrough” to the visible side.
+Small areas of molds are often concealed behind the wallboard and never really “breakthrough” to the visible side.
 But the clumping molds (like Stachybotrys) often have a very distinct aroma when growing.